Straighten Your Smile

 In some cases, a child’s adult teeth will not erupt fully, or may not erupt at all.
 This is the most common with the upper canines.
 Up to 3.5% of kids will have a canine that does not erupt fully.
 Surgery is required to expose these teeth.

 In most cases, braces and a special chain are used to pull the tooth down and move it into the proper position.
-At Tuttle Family Dentistry, we use the latest technology, techniques, and sedation to perform this surgery quickly and efficiently, and with no pain or discomfort.
+At your dentist in Colorado Springs, CO we use the latest technology, techniques, and sedation to perform this surgery quickly and efficiently, and with no pain or discomfort.

 Invisalign is an alternative to traditional metal braces.
 It uses a series of aligners or trays that look similar to a retainer or a nightguard.
 Each set of aligners is designed to shift your teeth slightly when worn.

-Typically, each aligner is worn for 20-22 hours per day for two weeks, and most people can complete Invisalign treatment in about a year.
-This may vary depending on your situation, though.
-To learn more and see if you’re a good candidate for Invisalign, contact Tuttle Family Dentistry online right away.
+Typically, each aligner is worn for 20-22 hours per day for two weeks before moving on to the next set.
+Most patients can complete Invisalign treatment in about a year, although treatment length can vary depending on the severity of the misalignment.
+To learn more and see if you’re a good candidate for Invisalign in Colorado Springs, contact Tuttle Family Dentistry online today.